jackyzha0/quartz/content/posts/simplest-way-to-use-zettelkasten-for-note-management.md

 2. If I feel it's important, add links to atomic notes
 3. If I have the time and energy, expand upon my atomic note.

 No regular review, no complicated setup procedure, and no need for categorization.
 This is a simple yet powerful way to take notes.
+If you're interested to see an example, check out my [[posts/zettelkasten-example-1-go-the-collectors-fallacy|Zettelkasten examples]] blog post.

 ## What note-taking app?
 I love Obsidian and it's my note-taking application of choice, but it isn't [[posts/writing-quick-notes-in-obsidian|great for taking quick notes]].
 This is why I created [Fleeting Notes](https://fleetingnotes.app/) a scratchpad for taking quick and connected notes.
 With this app, I can seamlessly create new notes and build/traverse connections.